-I was introduced to Dumpster Diving (DD) few decades ago by a good friend.
+I was introduced to Dumpster Diving (DD) a few decades ago by a good friend.
 A terra incognita, ready for exploring and charting!
 Before going forward, I must precise that we are talking dumpster with no bio-hazards here.
 I am a shallow dumpster diver, and I avoid deep waters.
 No biological.
 Whichever you go after, if you want to dive, beware!
 Safety is in the number, so don’t dive solo.
 As a vintage computer & calculator enthusiast, I practice DD on a regular basis.
 During these numerous dives, I met many fellow dumpster divers around the world.
 Diving in clubs or with friends has another positive side effect: you build a diver network.
 And networks are great especially when your interests don’t overlap.
-Few weeks ago, a colleague went diving on one of our favorite dive spots.
+A few weeks ago, a colleague went diving on one of our favorite dive spots.
 He caught me a lovely HP-10B!
 Small fry for my buddy, he graciously gave me his day’s fishing.
 Merci!
 A quick word on this ichthyology finding: this entry business model, introduced in 1988, is from the first series (orange silkscreen) and was made during the 48th week of 1996 in Malaysia.
-It is in great condition and was released in a tank where he can frolic with the 50th Anniversary edition HP-14B I’ve presented few weeks ago.
+It is in great condition and was released in a tank where he can frolic with the 50th Anniversary edition HP-14B I’ve presented a few weeks ago.

 2 thoughts on “Dumpster Diving”